How to Publish a FHIR Implementation Guide

 • Unstable availability (see below)

-Canonical redirects is the resolution of profile, CodeSystem, ValueSet, etc. canonical URLs to the appropriate content.
+"Canonical redirect" is the resolution of the canonical URLs which identify the IG as well as IG profiles, CodeSystem, ValueSet, and so on, to the appropriate content.
 For example, the url http://example.com/ig/myig/StructureDefinition/MyPatient is expected to return an HTML descriptive page, or JSON- or XML-formatted StructureDefinition resource representation depending on the web request.
-This capability depends on both the IG being published at the location where the canonical URL references, and having appropriate website configuration or redirect scripts.
+This capability depends on both the IG being published at the location that the canonical URL references, and having appropriate website configuration or redirect scripts.

 The fact that the CI build content changes any time an update is made to your repository makes using the auto-build unsuitable for long-term availability of milestone releases.
-Further, CI build content for your IG's non-main branch will regularly be purged to save space; the main branch content has also occasionally been purged.
+Further, CI build content for your IG's non-main branch may be purged to save space; the main branch content has also occasionally been purged.
 The CI auto-build is not a good approach to long-term publishing.

 Note that the IG Publisher publication process described in this IG can reference auto-built IGs as part of the history of published versions, and in the registry feeds.